mic-kuu/ud036_StarterCode/README.md

 The project was designed and tested using **Python 2.7.3** and it will work best in that enviroment.
 There is no guarante that it will work on different Python releases.

 ## Contributions
+Special thanks to:
-Special thanks to [wesbos](https://github.com/wesbos) for the inspiration for the layout of the site - [repository](https://github.com/wesbos/JavaScript30/tree/master/05%20-%20Flex%20Panel%20Gallery)
+* [wesbos](https://github.com/wesbos) for the inspiration for the layout of the site ([repository](https://github.com/wesbos/JavaScript30/tree/master/05%20-%20Flex%20Panel%20Gallery))
+* [csstricks](https://css-tricks.com) for information on how create a responsive embeded youtube video ([link](https://css-tricks.com/NetMag/FluidWidthVideo/Article-FluidWidthVideo.php))

 ## License
 ![Creative Commons License](https://i.creativecommons.org/l/by/4.0/88x31.png)